CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 The pool's central region reaches a depth of 20 feet.
 The northeast stream measures 3 feet in depth, and the passage's ceiling hovers 2 to 3 feet above the water's surface.
 Characters can wade through the stream effortlessly, reaching area 18.

-Upon examining the pool's depths, an adventurous character stumbles upon the well-preserved skeleton of a human wizard from ancient Tuntin.
+Upon examining the pool's depths, an adventurous character stumbles upon the well-preserved skeleton of a mudblood runesmith from ancient Tuntin.
 The wizard met his demise while defending the mines against orc invaders, and his ribcage still clutches several orc arrows.

 #### Treasure